OdyAsh/OdyAsh-Notes/Islamic Stories/Arabs/Before Muhammad.excalidraw.md

 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1675574177855,
+			"updated": 1675658631248,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "He was a business man who used to \ntravel between Mecca and Syria \n(called El Sham back then), where it \nwas common to go to Syria in \nsummer and Yemen in winter to bring\ntraded resources back to Mecca", "rawText": "He was a business man who used to travel between Mecca and Syria (called El Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca", "baseline": 104,
+			"text": "He was a business man who used to \ntravel between Mecca and Syria \n(called Ash-Sham back then), where \nit was common to go to Syria in \nsummer and Yemen in winter to bring\ntraded resources back to Mecca", "rawText": "He was a business man who used to travel between Mecca and Syria (called Ash-Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca", "baseline": 104,
 			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "S-XPe1e7nZPJS0RNxQtG8",
-			"originalText": "He was a business man who used to travel between Mecca and Syria (called El Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca"
+			"originalText": "He was a business man who used to travel between Mecca and Syria (called Ash-Sham back then), where it was common to go to Syria in summer and Yemen in winter to bring traded resources back to Mecca"
 		},
 		{
 			"type": "arrow",
-			"version": 6866,
+			"version": 6975,
-			"versionNonce": 1542389202,
+			"versionNonce": 900289170,
 			"isDeleted": false,
 			"id": "RsnUXTYrMNyAHgf33bIOF",
 			"fillStyle": "hachure",